mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/1-grasshopper-csharp-component/index.md

 ## Next Steps

 Those are the basics of the C# data structures.
-Next, learn the [Chapter Two: C# Programming Basics](/guides/grasshopper/csharp-essentials/2-csharp-basics).
+Next, learn the [Chapter 2: C# Programming Basics](/guides/grasshopper/csharp-essentials/2-csharp-basics).